Ayush1619/Cloth_Donations_UI/README.md

 I have made UI/UX for our app "Clothic" by using Adobe XD and Figma.I have design the following pages:
 Login, Register, Home, Active donations, and Profile,Chat history,Chat window.
-User interface design or user interface engineering is the of user interfaces for machines and software, such as computers,home appliances,mobile devices,and other  electronic devices,with the focus on  maximizing
+User interface design or user interface engineering is the of user interfaces for machines and software, such as computers,home appliances,mobile devices,and other  electronic devices,with the focus on maximizing usability

 ## Screenshots